GeorgeShao/ezmeetupxyz/README.md

 I'm proud that I managed to get the project fully functioning as intended in the end!

 ## What we learned
 I learned a lot about React, Node.js, and working with p2p video & audio.
+This was also my first time working with Heroku by myself so I learned about setting up a custom domain and using their ACM to link a SSL certificate.

 ## What's next for DistributedPython
 I want to further improve the GUI of the meeting video feeds.